curl/curl/docs/libcurl/opts/CURLOPT_SOCKS5_AUTH.md

 authentication method(s) are allowed for SOCKS5 proxy authentication.
 The only supported flags are *CURLAUTH_BASIC*, which allows username/password authentication, *CURLAUTH_GSSAPI*, which allows GSS-API authentication, and *CURLAUTH_NONE*, which allows no authentication.
-Set the actual user name and password with the CURLOPT_PROXYUSERPWD(3) option.
+Set the actual username and password with the CURLOPT_PROXYUSERPWD(3) option.

 # DEFAULT